2sic/2sxc-apps-js/README.md

 ## How to Contribute
 To create another client-side library for another framework (like flux, aurelia, etc.) just fork this, create a new folder and start developing.
 To test it inside DNN you'll have to load your JS from your app template with a standard `<script...>` tag, when you believe that you're ready, send us a pull request :)

+## ToDos on Existing Parts

+1. $2sxc
+  1. extract the parts which are not really for the client library - like the upgrade message
+2. 2sxc4ng
+  1. add toolbar functionality

+## Desired new parts

+1. Angular 2
+2. React